 Timex is offering the Ice Blue edition in two configurations.
 On the stainless steel H-link bracelet with a butterfly clasp and quick-release system, it comes in at $349.
 The quick-release feature is a nice touch for anyone who likes to rotate straps without hunting for a spring bar tool.
 The second option is a brown perforated leather racing strap with a traditional pin buckle, priced at $299, which leans harder into the vintage motorsport vibe.

 I’ve been circling the idea of adding a Timex chronograph back into my rotation for a while now.
 There is something nostalgic about the brand revisiting these heritage-inspired designs while keeping them attainable.
-This ice blue variant feels like the most compelling execution yet in the current Waterbury chronograph lineup.
+This ice blue variant feels like the most compelling execution yet in the current Waterbury chronograph lineup—with a strong visual tie-in to the Ice Blue Daytona.
 It is familiar, but the dial gives it just enough personality to stand out.